mromerom/CS4320-FP/README.md

 6. Browse for the .pem keyfile that you downloaded when you created your instance.
 7. Hit connect.

+Run `sudo chmod 777 /var/www/html` from the command line.
 Remove the "index.html" file located in the `/var/www/html` directory on your instance.
 Move all the files from the `Website_Files` directory of the repository into the `/var/www/html` directory.
 Access your instance via a web browser and you should be good to go!